Hemel Hempstead (constituency)

 Hemel Hempstead is a constituency in Hertfordshire represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first-past-the-post system.
 Since 2024, it has been represented by David Taylor of the Labour Party.

 Constituency profile

-In its current form (post-2024 boundary changes), the seat covers the new town of Hemel Hempstead which is a significant employment centre, as well as a rural area of the Chilterns to the south-west, including the villages of Bovingdon and Flaunden.
-Residents are slightly wealthier than the UK average.
+Hemel Hempstead is a constituency located in Hertfordshire within the borough of Dacorum.
+It covers the large town of Hemel Hempstead, which has a population of around 100,000, and the outlying village of Bovingdon.
+Hemel Hempstead was traditionally an agricultural market town but was greatly expanded after being designated as a new town in 1947.
+This earmarked the town for development to accommodate overspill from London, which is located around 24 mi south-east of Hemel Hempstead.
+The constituency has average levels of wealth; there is some deprivation in the neighbourhood of Highfield whilst the rural and outer suburban areas are affluent.
+House prices are higher than the national and East of England averages.

+Residents of Hemel Hempstead have average levels of education, income and professional employment.
+White people made up 83% of the population at the 2021 census, identical to the nationwide proportion.
+Asians were the largest ethnic minority group at 8%.
+At the borough council, the town's central neighbourhoods are represented mostly by Liberal Democrats with some Labour Party councillors, whilst the outer suburbs and rural areas elected Conservatives.
+At the county council, which held elections more recently, Reform UK gained representation in the town's outer suburbs.
+An estimated 56% of voters in Hemel Hempstead supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 History

 The constituency was established as a Division of Hertfordshire by the Representation of the People Act 1918, largely created from the northern half of the Watford Division, including Hemel Hempstead, Berkhamsted and Tring.
 It also included north-western part of the St Albans Division, around Harpenden.

 Harpenden was transferred back to St Albans in 1974 and the constituency was temporarily abolished from 1983 to 1997 during which time it was replaced by West Hertfordshire.